Have you ever taken a preschooler out to shop for clothes?

 And, if you like these, check out our Apple Activities Preschool Bundle for more early learning fun!

 Preschool Worksheets: Color and Number Preschool Sorting Worksheets

-To use these color and number preschool sorting worksheets, you’ll need the following: (Affiliate links are provided here for convenience.
+To use these Colorful Cubes! color and number preschool sorting worksheets, you’ll need the following: (This post contains affiliate links.
 For details, see our Disclosure Policy.)

 Two printable pages of color cubes are included as well.
 Plus, a full answer key!